 CompTIA CySA+ (Cybersecurity Analyst)

-If you have a basic SOC knowledge and want to move to SOC L2 profile, then you can choose this certification.
+If you have basic SOC knowledge and want to move to an SOC L2 profile, then you can choose this certification.
 This certification focuses on real SOC tasks.
-CySA+ teaches you advanced threat detection, malware analysis, vulnerability management and incident response.
+CySA+ teaches you advanced threat detection, malware analysis, vulnerability management, and incident response.

 Microsoft SC- 200